 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

 When the Voyageurs first explored Lake Winnipeg, they referred to the Victoria Beach peninsula (it was an island at the time) as L'Ille-a-la-Biche, and Elk Island was labelled on many early maps as Petite Ille-a-la-Biche.

 The French word biche literally translates to hind, which originated from the Shawnee word wapiti, meaning "white rump", a descriptive name focusing on the elk's most destinguishing feature.
-As a result, Wapiti and Biche was translated to Elk on English maps and became the proper name of the island.
+As a result, Wapiti and Biche were translated to Elk on English maps and eventually became the modern name for the island.

 Elk formerly existed in central and southwestern parts of Manitoba including the entire Victoria Beach area.
 Today they are limited to pockets in the western part of the province.

 This is an amazing location on Elk Island.
 It is both beautiful and rugged, and the views are spectacular.
 In addition, the clay and sand formations in the area are unbelievable.